 It’s the time again to really look into our life to see what had happened, then, to reflect what went well and what went wrong.
 Of course, the core reason to do this is to pick up one or two lessons learned in 2016, and move on to 2017 with better preparedness.

-I wrote a similar progress review and integrity report back in 2015.
+I wrote a similar letter of review back in 2015.
 Reading back that short review, I was surprised that many things had changed for me in the time of a year – my position, my focus, my environment, my beliefs, and even my behaviors.

 This review and report will be much longer than the previous one because, for me, 2016 is a year full of works, challenges, emotions, and achievements.